SuperOfficeDocs/superoffice-docs/user-guide/en/person/index.md

 # Contacts

+A Contact card stores valuable information on all your communication and interaction with a person, as well as their GDPR consent documentation.

 [!include[Intro](includes/contacts-screen-intro.md)]

-The bottom of the **Contact** screen contains five default section tabs:
+The bottom of the **Contact** screen contains five [default section tabs][1]:

 * **Activities**
 * **Sales**